 Instead, focus on broader categories like lunch, dinner, and drinks.
 Or if you’re starting a clothing brand, forecast key categories like outerwear, casual wear, and so on.

 Top-Down or Bottom-up?

-In my humble opinion forecasting “from the top down” can be costly.
-What that means is figuring out the total size of the market you’re in then trying to capture a small percentage.
+In our humble opinion, forecasting “from the top down” can be costly.
+What that means is figuring out the total size of the market you’re in and trying to capture a small percentage.